cessen/ropey/README.md

 Ropey knows about line breaks, allowing you to index into and iterate over lines of text.

-Ropey also recognizes all eight Unicode-specified line breaks: line feed, carriage return, carriage return + line feed, vertical tab, form feed, next line, line separator, and paragraph separator.
+By default, Ropey also recognizes all eight Unicode-specified line breaks.
+(But the recognized line breaks can be reduced to just line feed or just line feed and carriage return via feature flags, if needed or desired.)

 ### Rope slices